kjerk/blankplusplus-chrome/README.md

 ## Welcome to the Future of Browser Tabs 🚀

-Introducing **Blank++**, the ultimate solution to your Chromium tab woes.
+Introducing the **Blank++** Chromium extension, the ultimate solution to your Chromium tab woes.
 In a world filled with clutter, chaos, and waste, we bring you the pinnacle of digital minimalism – a **completely blank** new tab page.

 ---